Blackhawks blank Red Wings thanks to Lankinen, amazing Kurashev goal

 Now, sure, Lankinen and the Blackhawks enjoyed a fortunate bounce or two.
 Nonetheless, Lankinen earned his first career shutout by stopping all 29 shots.

-Steve Bernier played a strong game in his own right, but understandably had no answer for those Philipp Kurashev moves.
+Jonathan Bernier played a strong game in his own right, but understandably had no answer for those Philipp Kurashev moves.

 Chicago is finding ways to win.
 After the Red Wings poured on third-period pressure, Alex DeBrincat‘s empty-net goal secured the win for the Blackhawks.